psi4/psi4/doc/sphinxman/source/cfour.rst

 .. rubric:: Scratch Files

 By default, a separate subdirectory for each Cfour call is created within the job's scratch directory.
-To explicitly specify the location of the the Cfour scratch, execute with, for example, ``energy('cfour', path='/full/path/to/cfour/scratch')``.
+To explicitly specify the location of the Cfour scratch, execute with, for example, ``energy('cfour', path='/full/path/to/cfour/scratch')``.
 Regardless of whether the location is specified or default, whether to preserve the scratch directory after